Automattic/wp-calypso/test/e2e/docs/setup.md

 #### Apple Silicon-based macOS

 It appears that key dependencies do not support ARM64 yet, notably `mocha`.
+This is true as of 2021-01 and may be subject to change in the coming months.

-This means we must install and run a parallel Intel-based set of dependencies.
+Currently the restrictions mean we must install and run x86_64 binaries.

 1. install i386 Homebrew: